 Today is Bell Let’s Talk Day!
 An initiative to end the stigma around mental health.
-The issue of mental health amid COVID-19 and so many employees working from home, dealing with a sense of isolation is now more critical than ever.
+A mental condition of a person becomes difficult while working from home in COVID-19

 The most crucial issue with mental health is that it is something people are uncomfortable discussing.
 This is because of the common myths that surround mental health.
 Here are just a few untrue myths:

 - Mental illness is a sign of weakness: